guotong1988/guotong1988.github.io/research/_posts/2025-07-01-self-select-for-lora.md

 while incorporating domain-specific data through fine-tuning.
-Therefore, if we use QA-paired domain training dataset to LoRA fine-tune a LLM and then employ this fine-tuned LLM to predict the domain training dataset itself, we can prepare two or more answers for each QA-paired question.
+Therefore, if we use QA-paired domain training dataset to LoRA fine-tune a LLM and then employ this fine-tuned LLM to predict the domain training dataset itself, we can prepare two or more answers for each QA-pair's question.
 We manually label the optimal answer from the answers, replace the original answer, and proceed to the next round of LoRA fine-tuning.
 Thus, we can continuously optimize the training dataset through iterative self-predict and self-select.